 3 – Indoors

 Indoor flights depend on the size of your drone.
 For instance, CX-10 and Syma X12 are ideal machines for indoor flight adventures.
 They boast compact size and are very light in weight which implies that they should not be able to cause a lot of damage to their surroundings.
 As a matter of fact, they have been designed especially for the beginners and are exactly the devices you should get your hands on while learning to fly drones.
 I would strongly suggest you not to try flying machines such as DJI Phantom 3 indoors since they boast large size and do not pose nice prospects for indoor flights.
 Indoor flights can always be tempting, but if you are able to avoid your inclination, you will definitely be able to save a few bucks up your sleeves.

 2 – Local parks

 If there are not a lot of people around, then flying a drone in a local park could be a pretty good idea.
-However, if there are a lot of people in your surroundings, then never even think of flying a drone.
+However, if there are a lot of people in your surroundings, then never fly drones in your life again.
 You never know when a crash would happen and in case it does happen, you do not want your machine to barge right into a human being and cause severe injuries.
 There are a number of cities around the world, which are striving to prohibit drone flying in local parks.
 I am not in favor of these embargos but I am of the view that you should obey the rules and regulations imposed by the local authorities at all costs.
 Any violation could either have your drone confiscated or you could end up in detention.

 1 – Utility easements